davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 		play = (agent) ->
 			neighbours = agent.space.neighbourhood(agent.x, agent.y)
 			for neighbour in neighbours
 				agent = compete agent, neighbour
 			for neighbour in neighbours
 				agent.strategy = neighbour.strategy unless agent.score >= neighbour.score
 			move agent
 			agent

-While an agent plays against everyone in their neighbourhood, a game applies between just two agent.
+While an agent plays against everyone in their neighbourhood, a game applies between just two agents.
 Here, we get an agent to act against her neighbour, and update their scores based on the strategy employed.
+We play the prisoner's dilemma 200 times for each neighbour.

 		compete = (agent, neighbour) ->
 			agent.act neighbour
 			neighbour.act agent
+			scores = []
+			for n in [n..200]
 				scores = prisoners_dilemma agent, neighbour
 			agent.score += scores[0]
-			neighbour.score += scores[0]
+			neighbour.score += scores[1]
 			agent